America in the Shadows

 After 1878, the next great attempt at American eclipse science came on the heels of World War I, and one of the most monumental discoveries in the history of science: Albert Einstein’s theory of relativity.

-In 1915, Einstein published mathematical evidence that massive objects can warp the fabric of spacetime, and he even suggested a test: If he was right, the enormous gravitational influence of the sun would appear to bend the light of background stars, so they seemed shifted from where they ought to be.
+In 1915, Einstein published mathematical evidence that massive objects can warp the fabric of space-time, and he even suggested a test: If he was right, the enormous gravitational influence of the sun would appear to bend the light of background stars, so they seemed shifted from where they ought to be.
 A total eclipse would mask the sun’s light, so these seemingly relocated stars would be visible.

 The next solar eclipse was in February 1916, not enough time to mount an expedition to see starlight askew—especially with Europe embroiled in war.
 That made the solar eclipse of June 8, 1918, the best chance to test whether Einstein was right.
 That eclipse swept from Oregon to Florida, and astronomers dubbed it the Great American Eclipse of 1918.
 It was another chance for American scientists to win themselves glory.